Ride the less travelled trails of Manaslu. The Annapurna circuit 20 years ago!

 Aarughat to Machha Khola – 25km Ride – 1000m Ascent

-Leaving Aarughat we start to ascend and the first days riding.
+Leaving Aarughat we start to ascend!
 The first 13kms are very rocky, and after this there will be some push and carry sections.
 As the trail ascends towards our destination; to the right will be the Budhi Khola and to the left steep mountain sides, dotted with villages and interspersed with waterfalls.
 The accommodation now starts to become more basic as we start getting higher into the mountains.

 We sleep at 850m above sea level.